apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/ServiceLevelAuth.md

        $ bin/yarn rmadmin -refreshServiceAcl

 Of course, one can use the `security.refresh.policy.protocol.acl` property in `$HADOOP_CONF_DIR/hadoop-policy.xml` to restrict access to the ability to refresh the service-level authorization configuration to certain users/groups.

-* Access Control using list of ip addresses, host names and ip rangesAccess to a service can be controlled based on the ip address of the client accessing the service.
-It is possible to restrict access to a service from a set of machines by specifying a list of ip addresses, host names and ip ranges.
-The property name for each service is derived from the corresponding acl's property name.
-If the property name of acl is security.client.protocol.acl, property name for the hosts list will be security.client.protocol.hosts.

-    If hosts list is not defined for a service, the value of `security.service.authorization.default.hosts` is applied.
-If `security.service.authorization.default.hosts` is not defined, `*` is applied.

-    It is possible to specify a blocked list of hosts.
-Only those machines which are in the hosts list, but not in the blocked hosts list will be granted access to the service.
-The property name is derived by suffixing with ".blocked".

-    Example: The property name of blocked hosts list for `security.client.protocol.hosts` will be `security.client.protocol.hosts.blocked`

-    If blocked hosts list is not defined for a service, the value of `security.service.authorization.default.hosts.blocked` is applied.
-If `security.service.authorization.default.hosts.blocked` is not defined, empty blocked hosts list is applied.

 ### Examples